Historical Marker Details

 Subject: Tells the history of the Boones Ferry across the Willamette River near this site.

 During the period of Oregon’s Provisional Government (1841-1849), residents traveled by Indian trails, water courses, or on primitive rough-hewn wagon roads etched by emigrant settlers.
-During the days of the Territorial Government (1849-1859), and long before the State Highway Commission was established …
+During the days of the Territorial Government (1849-1859), and long before the State Highway Commission was established in 1917, travel and commercial transportation was often the result of ambitious, enterprising Oregonians such …

 Read More